Dayerino/ScoundrelCardGame/README.md

 this means that the order in which you use the cards is very important

 # 2.regarding the terrible source code:
+rn im just happy i finished this, i will write about the process and start to finish

+just know im planning on refactoring ALOT of the code to make it more readable and more efficient